valancej/documentation/README.md

 ### URL Helpers
 #### Tags

 Generate a URL for the specified tag (_database_ in the example below).
-This is also available as a filter to be used with a variable (_tag_ in the example).
+This function is also available as a filter and can be used with a variable (_tag_ in the example).

 ```
 {% tag_url databases %}